skramm/spaghetti/docs/spaghetti_faq.md

 or a [`std::tuple`](http://en.cppreference.com/w/cpp/utility/tuple).

 - **Q**: *Can I use a callback function with a void parameter ( `void my_callback()`)*<br>
 **A**: No, unfortunately.
-This is because void is not a type, you can't pass it as template argument.
+This is because `void` is not a type, you can't pass it as template argument.
 But you can always use anything, say an integer, and ignore its value.

 - **Q**: *Can I pass the FSM object itself as callback argument?*<br>
-**A**: No, as the callback argument is a template parameter of the FSM.
+**A**: No, as the callback argument type is a template parameter of the FSM.
 You would get into some infinite recursion...
 But you can then make the FSM object global, so the callback functions can access it.
 This is demonstrated in sample program [`src/sample_3.cpp`](../../../tree/master/src/sample_3.cpp).<br>